codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 }
 ```

-Note that the `provided` keyword refers to dependencies that are only needed at compilation but not at run-time.
-The Dagger compiler and Java annotation libraries are used to generate code that are used to create the dependency graph of the classes defined in your source code.
+Note that the `provided` keyword refers to dependencies that are only needed at compilation.
+The Dagger compiler generates code that are used to create the dependency graph of the classes defined in your source code.
+These classes are added to the IDE class path during compilation.

 ### Using Dagger 2